Christ is Better than Moses

 A two-edged sword is a sharp weapon, but God's word is even sharper because it can divide or make a distinction between things we generally think of as being closely related or indistinguishable.
 For example, what is the difference between a soul and a spirit?
 What is the difference between a person's thoughts and his intent?
 God’s word can make such a distinction.

-God's word is able to penetrate to the heart of a person and cause a change, and unlike a physical sword, it leaves no physical scar.
+God's word can penetrate to the heart of a person and cause a change, and unlike a physical sword, it leaves no physical scar.
 That is why you find those hearing Peter's message responding, "Now when they heard this, they were cut to the heart" (Acts 2:37).